Publishing to S3

 - Zone ID — Cloudflare dashboard → your domain → Overview sidebar (right side).

 - API token — My Profile → API Tokens → Create Token → custom token with Zone → Cache Purge → Purge scoped to the zone.
-Don't use the global API key.
+Do not use the global API key.

 Skip if you can tolerate edge TTL on repo updates.